 Get stories and expert advice on all things related to college and parenting.

-Ianni Le is a writer and content creator for CollegiateParent.
+Ianni Le is a freelance writer and content creator.
 She attended the University of Colorado at Boulder, graduating with a degree in Media Design and English Literature.
-She grew up in Shanghai, China and enjoys her dogs, books and food equally.
+Ianni grew up in Shanghai, China and enjoys her dogs, books and food equally.